 Many experts say that you should have about 20% of the total cost of your house saved for a down payment.
 Even if you have 3% to 10% of it available outside of your other savings, consider yourself ready to buy a house depending on the area you plan to live.

-It would be ideal if you could pay 15% or 20% as a down payment so that you can avoid the requirement of PMI (Private Mortgage Insurance).
-But if you’re unable pay that much, here at Mares Mortgage, we have programs to eliminate PMI (Private Mortgage Insurance) without putting 20% down.
+It would be ideal if you could pay 15% or 20% as down payment so that you can avoid the requirement of PMI (Private Mortgage Insurance).
+But if you’re unable to pay that much, here at Mares Mortgage, we have programs to eliminate PMI (Private Mortgage Insurance) without putting 20% down.

 When you are ready to buy a house, make sure you can cover the upfront fees.

 The more you pay as a down payment, the lower your monthly payments will be.
 This will make your financial position, post-purchase, much stronger.